 - Environmental Measures

 Corrosion is the result of many environmental factors.
 This means certain measures must be taken to control the environmental impact and the unwanted reactions.
 These include simple steps like minimum exposure to rain or seawater.
-There are some complex measures, like controlling the amounts of sulfur, chlorine, or oxygen in the surrounding environment.
+Some complex measures include holding the amounts of sulfur, chlorine, or oxygen in the surrounding environment.
 When the object/part is not in use, could you keep it in a clean and dry place?

-These are few measures to be taken by the engineers and manufacturers; however, these measures are nothing without ongoing maintenance and monitoring.
-Therefore, proper maintenance is crucial on the part of users to prevent metal from corrosion.
+These are a few measures to be taken by the engineers and manufacturers; however, these measures are nothing without ongoing maintenance and monitoring.
+Therefore, proper care is crucial for users to prevent metal from corrosion.
 Metal corrosion leads to a severe decline in metal products’ functionality and aesthetics, making them unsafe to use.